BlackKD/dockerHog/README.md

 # dockerHog
-Script to search for secrets embedded in docker images
+Script to search for secrets embedded in docker images, largely based off truffleHog project